 Cleaning up unused cached artifacts can be scheduled to run automatically during times when demands on the system are low using a Cron expression in the Admin tab under Advanced | Maintenance.
 You can also invoke an immediate run by clicking "Run Unused Cached Artifacts Cleanup"

 Deleting Complete Versions

 Artifactory supports a complete manual deletion of an installed version.
-This is fully described in Cleaning-up Complete Versions.
+This is fully described in Deleting a Version.